Linuxfabrik/kickstart/README.rst

 Modifying this Kickstart
 ------------------------

 This kickstart includes an additional kickstart ``/tmp/dynamic.ks``.
-This ``/tmp/dynamic.ks`` file gets generated in a kickstart pre-script.
-At the beginning of the pre-script it determines which version of Python is available and then writes and executes a Python script ``/tmp/pre-script.py`` which on it's turn generates the ``/tmp/dynamic.ks``.
+This ``/tmp/dynamic.ks`` file is generated in a kickstart pre-script.
+At the beginning of the pre-script the available Python version is determined, the Python script is written to ``/tmp/pre-script.py`` and executed.
+The Python script then generates the ``/tmp/dynamic.ks``.
 This Python script can be modified as follows:

 * | ``lfkeys``
   | An array of SSH keys that will be installed for either the ``root`` or ``linuxfabrik`` user depending on ``lftype`` as documented above.